DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 ---

-### How Do You Experience Silence in Films?
+### How Do You Experience Silence?

-Does silence in film scenes make you feel calm, anxious, or something else?
+When a scene drops to near‑silence, do you feel calm, unease, or heightened attention?
+What details become newly audible?

+{{% note %}}
+Use this as an in‑class pause: ask for specific textures students noticed only when the mix went sparse.
+{{%/ note %}}

 ---